 I started a career by opening a business as a professional organizer (2004).
 My husband’s career involved frequent moves and a few deployments, so it took quite a bit of time to network and gain new clients.

 Because I didn’t have much start-up capital, I spent hours of time building my own website and creating my own marketing material (brochures, business cards, etc.).
-I was able to do this because of how long it took to find clients at our new location.
+I could do this because of how long it took to find clients at our new location.
 I also volunteered for the association to network within my profession.
-During my volunteer work, I learned how to do a number of things including writing basic HTML code, branding and marketing, newsletter publishing, etc.
+During my volunteer work, I learned how to do several things, including writing basic HTML code, branding and marketing, newsletter publishing, etc.

-During the time I was writing for Unclutterer.com, a few friends approached me and asked if I would do some favours.
-These favours ranged from proof-reading/editing reports and PowerPoint presentations to creating (complicated) spreadsheets, to helping format blog posts.
+While writing for Unclutterer.com, a few friends approached me and asked if I would do some favours.
+These favours ranged from proofreading/editing reports and PowerPoint presentations to creating (complicated) spreadsheets to helping format blog posts.

 Benefits of Being a VA

 There are many benefits to being a VA.
 I work when I want to.
-Sometimes I’m writing a blog post after dinner.
-Sometimes I’m editing a website before 06:00.
+Sometimes I write a blog post after dinner.
+Sometimes I edit a website before 06:00.
 I can set my own schedule working as much or as little as I want – depending on our family’s needs.
 As long as the job is done to the client’s satisfaction by the due date, it doesn’t matter really when or where I work.
 (However, I only connect with my clients during regular business hours.
 I don’t want to set a precedent that they can contact me any time of the day or night.)

-When I opened my business, I joined the Canadian Association of Virtual Assistants (CAVA).
-The resources are amazing.
-There are business templates and contracts, a learning library and other resources, discounts on business insurance (Yes!
-You need insurance!), business building articles, online networking groups to provide advice and support, etc. You also have exclusive access to requests for proposals received by potential clients and VA team leads – a list of jobs to apply for!
+I joined the Canadian Association of Virtual Assistants (CAVA) when I opened my business.
+The resources are excellent.
+There are templates and contracts, a learning library, business-building articles, online networking groups for advice and support, etc. You also have exclusive access to requests for proposals from potential clients – a list of jobs to apply for!
 It’s almost like instant clients!